Skip to Main Content

 Dr. Jas Pannu

-Assistant Professor, Statistician, Explorer of Data, Advocate for Inclusive Pedagogy.
+Associate Professor, Statistician, Explorer of Data, Advocate for Inclusive Pedagogy.

-As an Assistant Professor in Mathematics and Statistics at Sac State since Fall 2019, with previous academic endeavors in the dynamic realm of Texas, I am deeply committed to fostering an inclusive learning environment.
+As an Associate Professor in Mathematics and Statistics at Sac State since Fall 2019, with previous academic endeavors in the dynamic realm of Texas, I am deeply committed to fostering an inclusive learning environment.
 My journey into statistics began at Eastern Michigan University, leading to a Ph.D. from Auburn University in 2015, where my passion for teaching and research flourished.
 Consulting as a statistician adds an extra layer of fulfillment to my professional journey.

 Academic Passions